-A 2002 case to address the issue of intrastate removal was IRMO Seitzinger, 333 Ill.App.3d 103 (4th Dist.
+A 2002 case addressing of intrastate removal was IRMO Seitzinger, 333 Ill.App.3d 103 (4th Dist.
 2002).
-This case involved a contested custody trial in which each parent sought sole custody.
-But the trial court awarded joint custody, finding "the parties exhibited an ability to communicate with each other regarding the interest of their child."
+This case involved a contested custody trial where each parent sought sole custody.
+But the trial court awarded joint custody finding that "the parties exhibited an ability to communicate with each other regarding the interest of their child."
 The trial court's award was creative, "The court awarded primary physical custody to Kimberly so long as she remained in Sangamon or adjacent Cass County (where Ashland is located).
 If she elected to move from either of those counties, primary physical custody was to change to Roger.
 If Roger moved from either of those counties and Kimberly remained there, Kimberly was to have sole custody of Sabrina."